coockieHunt/portfolio_reworks/README.md

   - Counter actions have colored logs for retrieval/set/increment operations.

 ### Running atop Docker/Redis
-If you run Redis in a Docker container, ensure that the `redis.host` points to the correct hostname (for Docker networks).
-The default is `localhost:6379` in `config/default.json`.
+If you run Redis in a Docker container, ensure that `REDIS_HOST` points to the correct hostname (for Docker networks).
+The default is `localhost:6379` (see `config/static.config.json`).

 ---